-Anyone in Nova Scotia who wants to operate a foodservice facility such as: restaurant, food take-out, mobile canteen, temporary f'ood establishment, or a grocery store or push carts or any facility from which foods are sold, whether on a permanent basis or only occasionally must apply for a food establishment permit.
+Anyone in Nova Scotia who wants to operate a foodservice facility such as: restaurant, food take-out, mobile canteen, temporary food establishment, or a grocery store or push carts or any facility from which foods are sold, whether on a permanent basis or only occasionally must apply for a food establishment permit.
+Applications from event organizers must be submitted at least 60 days before the event and applications from food vendors must be submitted 14 days before the event.

 A temporary permit is required for the sale of foods at Temporary events, fairs and festivals (as defined in the Nova Scotia Food Safety Regulations).
 It is required for a booth or other structure operated for fourteen consecutive days or less per year and also includes food booths set up by community organizations to raise funds.
 Note: Not for profit (recognized charity) does not require a fee.
+Click here for temporary event guidelines.